Welcome aboard the Amtrak Texas Eagle!

 The Texas Eagle has Amtrak coach seating,

-This accommodation does not have access to showers, but the Amtrak shower article offers some ideas for the coach passengers to stay fresh as they travel.
+This accommodation does not have access to showers, but the Amtrak shower article offers some ideas for keeping coach passengers fresh as they travel.

 Sleeper Car (Rooms) on the Texas Eagle